instagibbs/bolts/02-peer-protocol.md

 2. data:
    * [`channel_id`:`channel_id`]
    * [`2*u64`:`commitment_numbers`]
-   * [`byte`:`turn`]
-   * [`byte`:`stage`]
-   * [`32*byte`:`your_last_per_commitment_secret`]
-   * [`point`:`my_current_per_commitment_point`]
+   * [`2*u64`:`revocation_numbers`]

-## Stages

-These are stage numbers which are communicated on reestablishment to report the latest stage the peer has entered, from their point of view.
-Stages are entered by the relevant messages being sent or received.

-### 0: `update_*`

-This stage is when you have sent any transaction updates during your turn, or received updates during the other node's turn(including when you `yield` to out of turn updates.

-### 1: offerer's `commitment_signed`:

-This stage is when the offerer has sent their `commitment_signed`, or the receiver has received this message.

-### 2: receiver's `revoke_and_ack` + `commitment_signed`

-This stage is for when the HTLC-receiver has sent their `revoke_and_ack` or `commitment_signed` , or the HTLC-offerer receiving those messages.

-### Back to 0

-If the final `revoke_and_ack` has been sent or received, that wraps around to stage 0, thus ending the turn of the current turn-taker.

-For nomenclature, we refer to the turn-taker and stage number as the "turn tuple".

 ## Requirements

 A node during reconnection and on sending `channel_reestablish_simple`
-  - MUST set `commitment_numbers` to the values of the latest commitment numbers, indexed by peer's lexigraphically sorted (in ascending order) SEC1-encoded `node_id`:
+  - MUST set `commitment_numbers` to the values of the latest commitment numbers of each node, indexed by the lexigraphically sorted (in ascending order) SEC1-encoded `node_id`s:
-    - for the local index: MUST set the local commitment number it has received a `commitment_signed` for, during the other node's turn.
+    - for the local index: MUST set value to the local commitment number it has received a `commitment_signed` for, during the other node's turn.
 Messages received prior to the other node's turn are only counted after the `yield` is sent, meaning acceptance of the turn switching over.
-    - for the remote index: the remote commitment number set by the latest sent `commitment_signed` message that was either sent during the local node's turn or accepted by the remote peer via a `yield` if sent optimistically.
+    - for the remote index: MUST set the value to the remote commitment number in the latest sent `commitment_signed` message that was either sent during the local node's turn or accepted by the remote peer via a `yield` when sent optimistically.
-  - MUST set `turn` to the index of the peer to indicate who's turn it is from the local node's vantage point, again with index in ascending order by comparing peer's SEC1-encoded `node_id`
+  - MUST set `revocation_numbers` to the values of the latest revocation numbers of each node, indexed by the lexigraphically sorted (in ascending order) SEC1-encoded `node_id`s:
+    - for the local index: MUST set value to the latest local commitment number it has revoked by sending a `revoke_and_ack` message
-  - MUST set `stage` to the stage number as defined above in `Stages`
+    - for the remote index: MUST set the value to the latest remote commitment number that has been revoked via receiving a `revoke_and_ack` message

 Upon reconnection when `channel_reestablish_simple` is exchanged between peers after `option_simplified_update` is negotiated:
-  - If the peers agree on whose turn it is:
+  - If the `commitment_numbers` on the same index differ between two peers by exactly one:
-    - That node's turn is unfinished
-    - If the stage numbers differ:
-      - the peer with the larger `stage` number must retransmit their last message to continue the protocol as before disconnection
+    - The peer with that index MUST retransmit the greater `commitment_signed` number message, and continue with the simplified update protocol
-      - if the message to retransmit is a `commitment_signed`, the retransmitter's local commitment number must be exactly one larger than than the receiver's remote commitment number than the remote's remote copy
-    - If stage numbers match:
-      - no retransmission is required, and the protocol continues onto the next stage as before disconnection
-      - all commitment number pairs must match
-    - different in stage numbers should be exactly 0 or 1
-  - If the peers disagree on whose turn it is:
-    - If the `stage` numbers are exactly `0` or `1`, and `2`:
-      - It is still the turn of corresponding user in the turn tuple that is stage `2` and this node must retransmit their final `revoke_and_ack` to complete their turn
-    - otherwise:
+  - If the `commitment_numbers` on the same index differ between two reporting peers by more than one:
     - MUST fail the channel
+  - If the `revocation_numbers` on the same index differ between two reporting peers by exactly one:
+    - The peer at that index must retransmit the greater revocation number message, and continue with the simplified update protocol
+  - If the `revocation_numbers` on the same index differ between two reporting peers by more than one:
+    - MUST fail the channel
+  - Otherwise, no retransmissions are required and the simplified update protocol can continue

 ## Rationale